jhnbyrn/951-KLR-PAGES/klr_boost_control_gain.md

 ## Smoothing factor

 The target boost value that's used to calculate the P and I terms of the controller is not the value read directly from the target boost map (51h).
 Instead, that value is filtered through a queue of three variables: 51h -> 55h -> 53h.
-The final value 53h is the one that's used for the controller, and this lags behind the real map value.
+The final value 53h is the one that's used for the calculation, and this lags behind the real map value.

 If you have read about the [exponential smoothing routine](exponential_smoothing.md) you may recall that one of its inputs is a *smoothing factor* - this factor determines what how slowly the filtered value follows the original value.
 The smoothing factor is used as a reciprocal of the form ```1/2^n``` in the smoothing routine, so bigger numbers make the filtered value follow the target more slowly.
 This part of the PID gain map is used as the value *n* in the previous formula, so that at higher rpm, we have less smoothing/faster following.
 In fact the throttle position rows of this map are all the same, so we can simplify it like this - here, the raw values are shown as ```2^n```: